 Prep work started over the past week.
 Some parking spots at the north end of Swede Alley were fenced off for the crews to store construction materials and vehicles.
 Signs were also posted informing people of the upcoming work.
 Parking spots along Main Street will temporarily be closed at certain points when work is occurring on them or nearby.

 The work that starts on Monday involves the intersection of Main Street and 7th Street as well as a stretch of the street south of Heber Avenue.
 The intersection will be upgraded with new crosswalks and decorative brickwork on the road surface at the intersection and the crosswalks.
 Questar Gas, meanwhile, will begin replacing a natural gas line on the east side of Main Street between Heber Avenue and 5th Street.

 City Hall plans to spend approximately $2 million on the improvements along Main Street in 2014.
 It is the second year of what is planned as between seven and 10 years of upgrades.
-Main Street businesses pressed Park City leaders for the funding as it faced increased competition from other districts that have emerged in the past decade or so.

 The improvements make Main Street a more pleasant experience, the supporters say.
 A voter-approved increase in sales tax is funding the work.
 The upgrades this year will include new sidewalks and the reconstruction of the walkway between Main Street and Swede Alley where a bronze sculpture of a bear on a bench is located.